-A recent commentor here asked if image search from the search engines would soon involve indexing text found within images with the use of optical character recognition (OCR) software, which tries to read words that are parts of images.
+A recent commentator asked if image search from the search engines would soon involve indexing text found within images using optical character recognition (OCR) software, which tries to read words that are parts of images.

 My answer was that it would be computationally expensive for a search engine to try to do that, so it might be a while before we see it.

-So, it’s kind of fun to eat my words and unveil a new Google patent application which describes how the search engine might handle image map navigation when trying to render web pages for small screens while trying to use OCR to read text within those image maps.
+So, it’s kind of fun to eat my words and unveil a new Google patent application that describes how the search engine might handle image processing of image map navigation when trying to render web pages for small screens while trying to use OCR to read text within those image maps.

-The document not only talks about using OCR software to read image text, but also using face recognition technology, so that it can crop larger “image map” images, and display faces and other interesting parts of pictures from those image maps.
+The document talks about using OCR software to read image text and use face recognition technology to crop larger “image map” images and display faces and other exciting pictures from those image maps.

 System and method for image processing